Everything you need to know about Irish census records

-The rich information contained in these records is quite different to what was recorded in England.
-For one thing, the 1821 census returns are the most extensive, and record every member of a household.
+The information contained in Irish census records is quite different from what was recorded in England.
+For example, the 1821 census returns are the most extensive, and record every member of a household.

 The 1831 and 1841 census returns by contrast named the head of household, and gave statistical information about the people in the household.
 In 1851, all individuals are recorded fully.